SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/using-widgets.md

 <a name="asset-groups"></a>
 ### To select groups or devices with children as asset

 If the asset is a group or a device with children, you see a folder icon next to their name as well as a chevron icon pointing right.
 Click the desired group or device with children in the list to open a new column displaying all assigned assets to that group or device.
-To return to previous level, simply click on the back chevron.
+To return to the previous level, click on the back chevron.
 Click the desired device to select it as an asset.

 ![Select assets](/images/users-guide/cockpit/cockpit-asset-selection.png)

 If you want to select an unassigned device as an asset, unassigned devices can be found in the **Unassigned Devices** node, located on the root level of the selected group.

->**Info:** You cannot select the **Unassigned Devices**.
+>**Info:** You cannot select the **Unassigned Devices** node itself.
 However, all devices inside this node can be selected on the next column level.
 Click **Unassigned Devices** to open the column with all unassigned devices.
 Click the desired device to select it.

 ![Unassigned devices](/images/users-guide/cockpit/cockpit-asset-unassigned-devices.png)